 Lemon Layer Cake with Lemon Curd Filling

-Adapted from Perfect Party Cake from Dorie Greenspan’s Baking: From My Home to Yours
+A scrumptious lemon and coconut layer cake adapted from Perfect Party Cake from Dorie Greenspan’s Baking: From My Home to Yours

 - Prep Time: 45 mins